akarasulu/old-packer/README.md

 Using Debian File Caching
 -------------------------

-There's a Dockerfile in to launch a docker container running the APT caching daemon.
+There's a Dockerfile in the root folder to launch a docker container that runs the APT caching daemon.
 If you're going to be building over and over again especially to make changes you'll want to run this container to cache the downloaded files.
 Here's how to use it: